North Vancouver Island Things to Do

 While relatively small in size (24 km long and 3 km wide at its narrowest point) and with a population of only 684 (2016), Malcolm Island offers much to its visitors.

-You will find breathtaking scenery, great outdoor experiences, ample wildlife viewing opportunities, and a fascinating history.
+You will find breathtaking scenery, outstanding outdoor experiences, ample wildlife viewing opportunities, and a fascinating history.

 A 25-minute ferry ride from the Port McNeill harbour links to Malcolm Island.
 The Ferry service runs between Port McNeill, Sointula, and Alert Bay seven days a week.